 It’s common for customers to provide us with one or two contacts and perhaps a distribution list for people that should receive escalations from the Perch SOC.
 The Perch SOC will work with these contacts to notify your organization of security incidents and provide some remediation advice.

-In order to provide you killer threat detection, we need to know about your assets.
-In the monitored assets settings page you can refine what assets and networks should be monitored by Perch.
+In order to provide you with killer threat detection, we need to know about your assets.
+In the monitored assets settings page, you can refine what assets and networks should be monitored by Perch.

-If it isn’t against your company’s acceptable use policy for employees, you can set it as approved software.
-It’s okay if you’re not sure about approved software for your Organization.
-You can use the settings section to indicate to Perch SOC that you are not concerned about this software.
-For more granular controls you can suppress alerts for a single asset or network and continue receiving notifications when that software is used elsewhere.
-Analysts will make decisions on when to escalate true or false positive future alerts based on the approved software settings.
+If it isn’t against your company’s acceptable use policy for employees, you can set it as approved software by using the settings section.
+Alerts will not be generated for approved software.
+It’s okay if you’re not sure about approved software for your organization.
+For more granular controls, you can suppress alerts for a single asset or network and continue receiving notifications when that software is used elsewhere.
+Analysts will make decisions on when to escalate future true or false positive alerts based on the approved software settings.